theCephusHasLanded/Terrapin/README.md

 - `DELETE /api/cart`: Remove an item from the cart
 - `POST /api/checkout`: Process a checkout

+## Database Setup

+For detailed instructions on setting up your Supabase database, see the [Database Setup Guide](DATABASE_SETUP.md).

 ## Deployment

 ### Deploying to Vercel